charlwillia6/react-interview-challenge-main/wrap-up.md

 Instead of a components directory, I would group related functionality together in feature-based directories, in which you could add components, hooks, api calls, etc., as children.

 The structure should be domain and feature first, and have layering inside each feature, with clear separation of concerns between business logic, data access, and presentation layers.

+I would also add a proper README.md with detailed documentation explaining the project structure, setup instructions, dependencies, and how to build, and run the application.

 ### Were there any pieces of this project that you were not able to complete that you'd like to mention?